GuoXuan97/GuoXuan97.github.io/index.md

 [Investigating the Appeal of Right-Wing Politics using LDA Topic Modelling](https://github.com/GuoXuan97/Investigating-the-Appeal-of-Right-Wing-Politics-using-LDA-Topic-Modelling/blob/master/FinalProject.ipynb)<br>
 <img src="images/Aus4.png?raw=true"/><br>
 <img src="images/Trump3.png?raw=true"/><br>
 In this project, I performed computational text analysis and LDA topic modelling on opinion editorials and transcripts of speeches / interviews by right-wing leaders.
 Specifically, I studied the election of Donald Trump, Brexit and the surprise victory of Scott Morrison's conservative government in Australia’s federal election.
 I am interested in summarising the narratives that right-wing leaders construct to shore up audience support.
-Interesting findings were made regarding immigration and the juxtaposition of an elite (and sometimes corrupt) political class against the rest of the populace.
+Interesting findings were made regarding immigration and the juxtaposition of an elite political class against the rest of the populace.

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>